 Baby's Growth and Development at 20 Weeks Pregnant

-When you’re 20 weeks pregnant, your baby is getting used to all his developing parts.
+When you’re 20 weeks pregnant, your baby begins to grow more rapidly, gaining weight and length.
+Consequentially, the brain weight and volume increases in tandem.
 Your baby is moving around and you may be able to feel it.
 Baby development includes:

 - When you’re 20 weeks pregnant, your baby measures about 6”, about the length of an eggplant, and weighs about half a pound.

 - Your baby’s skin thickens and develops layers under the vernix during the 20th week of pregnancy.

 - His hair and nails continue to grow.